-Recommendation: Amend the Real Property Article to require consultation with MHT when a property owner anticipates altering one or more of the following: 1) grave markers; 2) human remains; or, 3) the surrounding environment of the burial site and to require consultation with the MCAAHC when the cemetery or ground is of historic significance to the enslaved African or African American experience in Maryland.
+Recommendation G.2.1: Amend the Real Property Article to: A) require consultation with MHT when a property owner anticipates altering one or more of the following: 1) grave markers; 2) human remains; or 3) the surrounding environment of the burial site, and to: B) require consultation with MCAAHC when the cemetery or ground is of historic significance to the enslaved African or African American experience in Maryland.

-Recommendation: Amend the Real Property Article to 1) empower local permitting agencies to require compliance with MHT guidance, and 2) require compliance with MHT guidance when state funds, permits or licenses are involved in a development project.
+Recommendation G.2.2: Amend the Real Property Article to: 1) empower local permitting agencies to require compliance with MHT guidance; and 2) require compliance with MHT guidance when state funds, permits, or licenses are involved in a development project.